A bike fit is a bike fit, right?

 You might be led to believe that a ‘professional’ high-tech bike fitting is a precision exercise but in reality it’s a statistical approximation based on that approximation of you above.
 Approximation squared.

 The fitter might indeed be an expert, but he’s like a chef microwaving a ready meal for you, or a tailor selling you an off the peg suit.
 Anyone could do it.
-The point of a systemised bike fit is that the fitter doesn’t have to be an expert.
+The whole point of a systemised bike fit is that the fitter doesn’t have to be an expert.

 I fit the real you.
 You don’t have to tell me about your warts as they’re probably not relevant, but I’ll soon be able to see how flexible and symmetrical you are.
 I could ask you to touch your toes but that’s not necessary for riding your bike.
 If you try to ride in a position that demands too much flexibility it’s pretty obvious.
 It’s certainly obvious to me and it’s probably obvious to you too though that commercial system wouldn’t know.
 What might be less obvious to you, and what the system can’t begin to contemplate, is how adjusting the loading and tension in your joints and muscles can transform your riding experience.